cebartling/circuit-breaker-dotnet-spike/README.md

 circuit-breaker-dotnet-spike
 ============================

 Circuit breaker pattern, implemented in C#, for the .NET platform.
+This spike solution draws heavily from the Microsoft Cloud Patterns catalog, using the interfaces and classes described in the [Circuit Breaker entry](http://msdn.microsoft.com/en-us/library/dn589784.aspx).
+This spike solution builds up an ASP.NET Web API application using a single service and a single repository.
+An AngularJS client controls the simulation through the ReSTful API.
+The circuit breaker is used in the service to wrap the call to the repository, thus allowing the service invocation to fail-fast after the circuit breaker has been tripped.
+A pause has been built into the repository to simulate a timeout exception, typical of external resource exception scenarios.